Full version of USMLE exam files provided at killexams.com.

 mellitus; neural tube defects; Rh isoimmunization

-supervision of normal pregnancy: exam of gestational age; iron deficiency
+supervision of normal pregnancy: test of gestational age; iron deficiency

-ultrasonography and exam of fetal growth; vitamin deficiency prevention;
+ultrasonography and test of fetal growth; vitamin deficiency prevention;

 amnionitis; asymptomatic urinary tract infection